deabmahmoud/TwitterRecover/README.md

 So I have to remove all my tweets and clean my following list.

-First, setup the application in Twitter, and use the scripts to get oauth.
+First, [create an application](https://dev.twitter.com/docs) in Twitter, and use the scripts to get oauth.
+The script requires [requests](https://github.com/kennethreitz/requests/) along with [requests-oauthlib](https://github.com/requests/requests-oauthlib).

 After you: `oauth = get_oauth()`
-you do use
+you can use

     requests.get(url=get_url, auth=oauth)